si-chain/SIC-wallet/readme.md

 # SIC DApp

+This product had been discontinued and replaced by SIC Nebula.

 ### Getting Started
 >if you want to compile the code in you computer, you must have install the [Cordova](http://cordova.axuer.com/docs/en/6.x/index.html),and understand Cordova.*